jfoclpf/in-my-district/server/readme.md

 The code also runs periodically to

- - marks entry in database as deleted if pathnames of photos don't exist in server (`cleanBadPhotos`)
+ - mark entries in the database as deleted if pathnames of photos don't exist in the server drive (`cleanBadPhotos`)
  - remove duplicated entries in database (`removeDuplicates.js`)

 The entry point of the server is `main.js`.